Kristaal/Website-for-Interior-Studio/README.md

 4. As a returning user, I want to see who creates project for me;
 5. As a returnign user, I want to find the design studio on social media;
 6. As a returning user, I want to find a phone number to call;
-7. As a returning user, I want to find way to contact with the design studio and make a request;
-8. As a returning user, I want to leave some message to the team-members.
+7. As a returning user, I want to leave some message to the team-members.

 #### Site Owner
-9. As the site owner, I want, that users to get to know the design studio and I want to point out the uniqueness and main ideas of the studio;
+8. As the site owner, I want, that users to get to know the design studio and I want to point out the uniqueness and main ideas of the studio;
-10. As the site owner, I want, that the users to be able to contact us;
+9. As the site owner, I want, that the users to be able to contact us;
-11. As the site owner, I want to show our projects and level of our professionalism.
+10. As the site owner, I want to show our projects and level of our professionalism.

 ## Design